Spanish Foreign Service: Joint diplomatic posts

 The Government is also authorized to create joint diplomatic missions with the European External Action Service or with those of its member States.
 This posts may be Joint Diplomatic Missions, Joint Consular Offices, Cultural Offices, Sectorial Offices or the integration of Spanish staff into existing European delegations (LASEE § 48-49).

 Similarly, the Government is authorized to create, within the framework of the Ibero-American Community of Nations (Comunidad Iberoamericana de Naciones), joint sectoral offices or the reciprocal incorporation of officials into the respective diplomatic missions (LASEE § 52).

 Under-Secretary and Director-General

 Within the central organization of the Ministry of Foreign Affairs, those directly responsible for the management of the Foreign Service are the Under-Secretary of Foreign Affairs and the Director-General for the Foreign Service.

 The Under-Secretary of Foreign Affairs is the head of the Diplomatic Service and has the rank and honours of ambassador.
 The under-secretary assists the minister in everything related to foreigners, consular affairs and protection of Spaniards abroad.
-He or she is assisted by the Director-General for the Foreign Service, who manages the Foreign Service's human resources, internal regulations, economic and financial management, contracting, works and furnishings, management control, planning and IT support, and communications.
+The under-secretary is assisted by the Director-General for the Foreign Service, who manages the Foreign Service's human resources, internal regulations, economic and financial management, contracting, works and furnishings, management control, planning and IT support, and communications.